 By default, Pod state is transient.
 Any data written to the local file system of a Pod is lost when that Pod is deleted.
 Developers should be aware that Kubernetes may unilaterally decide to delete instances of Pods and recreate them at any time as part of the general load balancing process for Nodes so local data may be lost at any time.
 Where stateful data is required, Persistent Volumes should be declared and mounted within the file system of specific Pods.

 Helm and Draft

-Interacting directly with Kubernetes involves either manual configuration using the kubectl command line utility, or passing various flavours of YAML data to the API.
+Interacting directly with Kubernetes involves either manual configuration using the kubectl command line utility, or passing various flavors of YAML data to the API.
 This can be complex and is open to human error creeping in.
 In keeping with the DevOps principle of ‘configuration as code’, Jenkins X leverages Helm and Draft to create atomic blocks of configuration for your applications.